An expat mom gets all-spun-out using a German eco-friendly washer-dryer called Braveheart.

-I’ve since learned that it really doesn’t matter which setting is used because dryers here don’t really dry much of anything anyway.
+It really doesn’t matter which setting you use; dryers here don’t really dry much of anything anyway.

 It takes just under three hours to dry clothes.
 And no, it has nothing to do with the amount of clothes I am trying to cram into the dryer.
-Most everything gets hung.
-I don’t care how much or how little is put into the machine, it takes forever to dry.
+You hang most things anyway.
+I don’t care how much or how little is put into the machine, it takes forever.

 Top 10 things to know about doing laundry in Germany

-1.)
-Not all apartments and/or homes have dryers in Germany.
-As Americans, you can feel special…or wasteful…however you want to spin it (nyuk, nyuk, nyuk) .
+- Not all apartments and/or homes have dryers in Germany.
+As Americans, you can feel special…or wasteful…however you want to spin it (nyuk, nyuk, nyuk).

-2.)
-Sometimes the washer is or must be put in the Kitchen depending on the size and setup of an apartment or house.
+- Sometimes the washer is in the kitchen depending on the size and setup of an apartment or house.

-8.)
-Washers and dryers in Germany are supposed to be more energy efficient than those in the US.
-(I’m still trying to wrap my head around this one, because for me, Time is Money.)
+- Washers and dryers in Germany are more energy-efficient than those in the US.
+I’m still trying to wrap my head around this one, because for me, Time is Money.

-9.)
-If you live in the Düsseldorf area, you will need to use some kind of de-chalker tablet with your washer or you will either ruin the machine and/or have a battle with your washer trying to get the clothes out on the day the washer begins to retaliate.
+- If you live in the Düsseldorf area, you will need to use some kind of de-chalker tablet with your washer or you will either ruin the machine and/or have a battle with your washer trying to get the clothes out on the day the washer begins to retaliate.
 (I slip one of these into the soap dispenser about every other load.
-I’ve been told that you don’t need to use as much soap when using the de-chalker.)
+You don’t need to use as much soap when using the de-chalker.)